ozok/OooPlayer/Readme.md

 ----
 ####OooPlayer aims to be simple and fast.
 But while keeping it simple, it offers many features:
 * Several playback modes: Normal, Random, Repeat Track, Shuffle
-* Cover art support: OooPlayer can read both embedded and external cover art and display it
+* OooPlayer can display both embedded and external cover art
-* Fast search: Oooplayer has a very fast search mechanism
+* Oooplayer has a very fast search mechanism
-* Gapless playback: Supports gapless playback
+* Oooplayer supports gapless playback
-* Multiple playlist support
+* Oooplayer supports multiple playlists
-* Queue support: Add songs in queue
+* Oooplayer has a song queue
-* Radio player: Online radio player that has more than 1500 radio stations
+* Oooplayer has an online radio player that has more than 1500 radio stations
-* Radio recorder: You can record radios to mp3, ogg vorbis, aac and opus
+* You can record radios to mp3, ogg vorbis, aac and opus or record without encoding
-* Lyric downloader: OooPlayer can download lyrics automatically from many sources
+* OooPlayer can download lyrics automatically from many sources
-* Clear interface: OooPlayer has a very simple interface that offers sufficient functionality to users
+* OooPlayer has a very simple interface that offers sufficient functionality

 To-Do
 ---